DISABILITY AND SEXUALITY

 Fortunately, there are places that value people with disabilities and their sexuality and gender.

-Freedom Centre is an inclusive space that welcomes people of all abilities (and ethnicities, cultures, denominations, genders, and sexualities).
+We provide inclusive spaces that welcome people of all abilities (and ethnicities, cultures, denominations, genders, and sexualities).

 Services